Welcome to QSeer!

 Some coupons are encoded to give you free product without any additional purchase.
 Even if the printed text on the coupon states buy one get one additional free, the coupon can be encoded for a free item.

 This is a situation where the written words may conflict with the bar codes.
 We cannot predict how your cashier will handle this coupon.
 However, as long as the GS1 databar is scanned, most store checkout systems will treat it as a free product coupon.
+In these cases, the best practice is to try to match your purchases to what is written in English on the coupon.

 Some store scanners may require the cashier to manually enter the price for the free item.
 You can speed up checkout by writing the product price on the coupon while you are putting the item in your cart.